 Will I be awake and does it hurt?

-All procedures at Ashford, Wakefield and Glenelg Community Hospital are assisted by an anaesthetist.
+All procedures at Ashford, Calvary Adelaide and Glenelg Community Hospital are assisted by an anaesthetist.
 The anaesthetist will provide you with deep sedation so you should not experience pain or discomfort.
 You may have a dry or sore throat for a day or so and a small bruise where the injection is given.

 Is there any preparation required?